Ricky Álvarez

-Ricardo "Ricky" Gabriel Álvarez (/es/; born 12 April 1988) is an Argentine former professional footballer who played as an attacking midfielder. Álvarez retired from football at the end of 2021.
+Ricardo Gabriel "Ricky" Álvarez (/es/; born 12 April 1988) is an Argentine former professional footballer who played as an attacking midfielder.

 Álvarez began his club career in Argentina in 2008 with Vélez Sársfield.
-His performances earned him a move to Italian club Internazionale in 2011, where he remained until 2015.
+His performances earned him a move to Italian club Inter Milan in 2011, where he remained until 2015.
 He joined English side Sunderland on-loan during the 2014–15 season, a move which was to become permanent should Sunderland retain their place in the Premier League for the following season.
 The deal ended in a legal dispute with Inter over the contract with the Court of Arbitration for Sport later ruling in Inter's favour.
 He returned to Italy, joining Sampdoria as a free agent in 2016.
 At international level, Álvarez was a member of the Argentine squad that reached the 2014 FIFA World Cup Final.

 Club career

 Early career

 As a child, Álvarez played papi fut for Caballito Juniors and Club Parque, then had a brief stay in Boca Juniors youth divisions.